 Kent State University views student feedback on courses and instructors as pivotal for designing courses and curriculum.
 In an effort to ensure the quality of academic programs, teaching and the learning experience of students, course instructors are asked to encourage their students to take the Flash Survey, the end-of-course student survey at Kent State for online and hybrid courses.

 Each year, Kent State University honors full-time, non-tenure track and part-time faculty members who are nominated by their students and peers for being among the most dedicated, highly effective and motivated professors at the university.
 The Outstanding Teaching Award is presented by the University Teaching Council.
 The three award recipients will be honored at the University Teaching Council’s Celebrating College Teaching conference luncheon and awards ceremony on Oct.
 19.

 WKSU expands its coverage of science and research with “Exploradio Origins,” a new segment airing on Thursdays during local broadcasts of NPR’s “All Things Considered.”
 “Exploradio Origins” is a weekly series that ponders some of the biggest questions in the universe in 90 seconds.
 The feature is produced in coordination with the Institute for the Science of Origins (ISO) at Case Western Reserve University with host Kellen McGee.

-Online final grading for summer 2018 Intersession (POT IS) began Thursday, June 7, via FlashFAST.
-Grading also is now available for any summer 2018 course section that was flexibly scheduled.
-The deadline for grading submission is midnight on Tuesday, June 12.
-Any final grades for summer 2018 courses not reported in FlashFAST by the grades processing deadline will have to be submitted using the Grade Change Workflow.
-The summer 2018 courses will be available in the Workflow on Thursday, June 14.
+Online final grading for Fall 2018 First Half Semester (H1) begins Friday, Oct.
+12, via FlashFAST.
+Grading also is now available for any fall 2018 course section that was flexibly scheduled.
+The deadline for grading submission is midnight on Wednesday, Oct.
+17. Any final grades for fall 2018 courses not reported in FlashFAST by the grades processing deadline will have to be submitted using the Grade Change Workflow.
+These fall 2018 courses will be available in the Workflow on Friday, Oct.
+19.